Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * [Nullable types][Nullable types]
 * Intersection and union types

 We distinguish between *concrete* and *abstract* types.
-Concrete types are types which are assignable to values; abstract types need to be instantiated as concrete types before they may be used as value types.
+Concrete types are types which are assignable to values; abstract types either need to be instantiated as concrete types before they may be used as value types, or are used internally by the type system and are not directly denotable.

 #### Built-in types